mvolkmann/blog/src/smalltalk/14-objects.md

     ^ height * width
 ```

+It is recommended for `initialize` methods to
+begin by sending the `#initialize` message to `super`
+so the superclass will initialize its instance variables.
+Omitting this can produce unexpected results.

 The `setHeight:width:` method should be in the "private" method category
 to indicate that it is not meant to invoked from outside this class.